ssube/build-tools/docs/setup.md

 **TODO:** output
 ```

-### Cloud Tools
+### Server Tools

-This stage runs the ansible playbook with `--tags cloud-create`.
+This stage runs the ansible playbook with `--tags server-create`.
 That renders the backend and providers for Terraform,
 before `apply`ing the packaged TF and the kops cluster module.

-### Cloud Resources
+### Server Resources

 This step creates EC2 instances, DNS records, IAM roles, and myriad other resources.
 These are tracked by Terraform
 and tagged (where possible) to help track costs.